 Essex residents who are unable to leave their homes may arrange for pick up and delivery of library materials by simply calling the Library and requesting this service.

 Taxpayers were recently advised they will no longer receive income tax packages in the mail from the IRS.
 You may use the links on the IRS website to view, download, or order forms, schedules, and instructions needed for filing a paper income tax return.
-The Library will have copies of tax forms available shortly (by mid-January, hopefully).
-Until then, patrons may come in and request copies of forms be printed for them at no cost.
+The Library will have copies of tax forms available each tax season.
+Patrons may come in and request copies of forms be printed for them at no cost.